The history of the Doyle Brunson Hand

 Down to heads-up play against a final-table fixture of the day in Jesse Alto, The Doyle Brunson hand would make its first mark on the poker world.

 Preflop, Alto raised with his unsuited A-J, an excellent heads-up hand.
-Doyle called with his 10-2 of spades.
+Doyle called with his 10-2, both spades.
 The flop was A-J-10 with 2 hearts and 1 spade.

 With top two pair on a flop with lots of draws, Alto made a pot-sized bet.
 Almost certainly on an aggressive play intended to induce a fold from Alto, Brunson moved all-in with the chip lead.

 Alto naturally called and was a dominating favorite to double up.
 A 2 on the turn improved Doyle’s hand but still gave him two smaller pair than Alto’s Aces and Jacks.

 On the river, Doyle spiked another 10 for a runner-runner full house and the title.
 The first-place prize money was $220,000 that year.